-There are six species of Eimeria (coccidiosis) which are generally considered to be significant for chickens: E. tenella, E. brunetti, E. necatrix, E. maxima, E. mitis and E. acervulina.
+There are six species of Eimeria (coccidiosis) that are generally considered to be significant for chickens: E. tenella, E. brunetti, E. necatrix, E. maxima, E. mitis and E. acervulina.
 Each of these species prefers to live in and damage a specific region of the gut.
-For the purposes of treatment and prevention of coccidiosis it is unimportant to ascertain which species is causing disease in your birds and in many cases several species may be working together to cause disease.
+For the purposes of treatment and prevention of coccidiosis, it is unimportant to ascertain which species is causing disease in your birds and in many cases several species may be working together to cause disease.

-The oocyst has a thick wall which protects it from heat, cold and even common disinfectants.
+The oocyst has a thick wall that protects it from heat, cold and even common disinfectants.
 This enables coccidiosis oocysts to survive for up to several years and makes it difficult to destroy them.

 One of the problems with coccidiosis is that a single oocyst throughout its lifecycle can end up destroying several thousand cells in the gut.
-If a bird eats a few oocysts and only a few thousand cells in the gut are destroyed then the bird will not have any ill effects and will go on to become immune to coccidiosis.
-However if the bird eats large numbers of oocysts then millions of cells in the gut are destroyed.
+If a bird eats a few oocysts and only a few thousand cells in the gut are destroyed, then the bird will not have any ill effects and will become immune to coccidiosis.
+However, if the bird eats large numbers of oocysts, millions of cells in the gut are destroyed.

 The damage to the gut wall reduces the ability of the gut to absorb nutrients resulting in weight loss and diarrhoea.
-In severe coccidiosis especially where E. tenella is involved the damage to the gut wall can be so severe that the bird bleeds into its gut causing blood in the bird’s droppings and anaemia characterised by a pale comb and wattles.
+In severe coccidiosis, especially where E. tenella is involved, the damage to the gut wall can be so severe that the bird bleeds into its gut, causing blood in the bird’s droppings and anaemia characterised by a pale comb and wattles.

-This gut damage can also disrupt the natural balance of bacteria in the gut thereby allowing harmful bacteria to take over and cross the damaged gut wall causing blood poisoning
+This gut damage can also disrupt the natural balance of bacteria in the gut, thereby allowing harmful bacteria to take over and cross the damaged gut wall causing blood poisoning.

-What often can happen is that the first few chickens in the flock are exposed to a few oocysts and build up immunity however these birds act as coccidiosis factories and produce millions of oocysts which can go on to infect their flock mates.
+What often can happen is that the first few chickens in the flock are exposed to a few oocysts and build up immunity; however, these birds act as coccidiosis factories and produce millions of oocysts which can go on to infect their flock mates.

 Treatment of coccidiosis

 The third component is TLC.
-Providing your bird with a warm dry environment and following any medication it is advisable at this stage to follow on with provision of multivitamins and a probiotic to restore gut flora with a product such as Beryl’s Friendly Bacteria.
+Providing your bird with a warm, dry environment and following any medication, it is advisable at this stage to follow on with the provision of multivitamins and a probiotic to restore gut flora with a product such as Beryl’s Friendly Bacteria.

-Prevention as always is better than the cure.
+Prevention as always is better than the cure

-Breaking the life-cycle
+Breaking the life cycle

-The second kind is coccidiocides, one such medication would be Toltrazuril 2.5% w/v (Baycox) which will kill the coccidiosis.
-Whilst these may sound better they do not allow immunity to develop and should really only be used during disease outbreaks.
+The second kind is coccidiocides; one such medication would be Toltrazuril 2.5% w/v (Baycox), which will kill the coccidiosis.
+Whilst these may sound better, they do not allow immunity to develop and should really only be used during disease outbreaks.
 This medication is a Prescription Only Medication (POM-V) which means you should only be using it under the guidance of your prescribing veterinary surgeon and it is also not licensed for use in laying birds, which means your vet has to prescribe it under the rules of the Veterinary Medicines Directorate cascade.
 If it is prescribed to laying bird’s you will have to follow strict rules of withdrawal of eggs.

-A vaccine is available commercially however its administration can be complex and needs the correct environment to work, realistically this is not currently practical for backyard holdings.
+A vaccine is available commercially; however, its administration can be complex and needs the correct environment to work; realistically, this is not currently practical for backyard holdings.

-If you are concerned about coccidiosis then consult your vet, the Chicken Vet website offers a faeces sample kit, you collect some droppings from your birds and send them to the Chicken Vet laboratory, the droppings are tested for coccidiosis and worm eggs and you receive a result within 48hrs.
+If you are concerned about coccidiosis, then consult your vet; the Chicken Vet website offers a faeces sample kit; you collect some droppings from your birds and send them to the Chicken Vet laboratory, the droppings are tested for coccidiosis and worm eggs, and you receive a result within 48hrs.